signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 ### Mount the drive at boot

-We want this drive to always be available to our backup job.
 Since it will be holding sensitive data we will mount it in a way where only root and the user cardano-node runs as can access.

 Run blkid and pipe it through awk to get the UUID of the file system we just created.